vheidari/KateEditor-PlantUML/README.md

 /usr/share/katepart5/syntax

 # For current user
-$HOME/.local/share/kate/syntax
+$HOME/.local/share/katepart5/syntax

+or

+$HOME/.local/share/org.kde.syntax-highlighting/syntax

 ```
+>Note: If either the directory `katepart5` or `org.kde.syntax-highlighting` does not exist in the `$HOME/.local/share/` path, you must create one.

->Note : If the directory `syntax` does not exist, you must create it once in either the path `/usr/share/katepart5/` or `$HOME/.local/share/kate/`.
+>Note: Additionally, if the directory syntax does not exist in either the `/usr/share/katepart5/` or `$HOME/.local/share/katepart5/` path, you must create one.

 ## Windows
 Please add the `PlantUML.xml` file to the path below.